Xiao Cha: Reign

 In late 558, with Wang Lin having advanced east to try to attack Chen, Emperor Xuan sent Wang Cao to try to seize the commanderies forming modern Hunan from Xiao Zhuang's domain, although the scope of success for this action was unclear.
 In any case, however, when Hou Tian, a general of Chen Baxian's nephew Emperor Wen of Chen defeated Wang Lin in spring 560, a combination of Emperor Xuan's and Northern Zhou troops were able to take the western half of Xiao Zhuang's territory, and Emperor Xuan assumed control over that territory, albeit requiring Northern Zhou military support.

 In fall 560, Hou Tian continued his advance, intending to take Xiang Province from Emperor Xuan.
 Northern Zhou generals Heruo Dun (賀若敦) and Dugu Sheng (獨孤盛) led their troops against Hou, and Chen and Northern Zhou troops soon stalemated, and while initially, Hou was unable to make much progress against Heruo and Dugu, soon, problems with food supplies and illnesses caused Northern Zhou troops to be worn down.
 Around the new year 561, Dugu was forced to withdraw, putting Heruo under even greater pressure.
 By spring 561, Yin Liang (殷亮), who was defending Changsha, surrendered to Chen.
 Hou Tian then proposed to Heruo to let him withdraw peacefully.
 Heruo agreed and withdrew, and all of the territory previously taken from Xiao Zhuang were now in Chen hands, limiting Emperor Xuan's domain to the Jiangling region again.

 Emperor Xuan, depressed that his territory was small and heavily damaged by warfare, soon began to suffer from a serious skin lesion on his back.
 He died in spring 562.
 Xiao Kui succeeded him (as Emperor Ming).

 The historian Li Yanshou (李延寿), in his History of Northern Dynasties, had this to say about Emperor Xuan, both praising him and noting some of his idiosyncrasies:

 Xiao Cha had great ambitions from his youth, and he was not bogged down with details.
 Although he often suspected others, he was gracious to his soldiers and received their loyalty.
 He did not drink and was content with frugal living.
 He served his mother with great filial piety, and did not preoccupy himself with feasting.
 He particularly disliked women, and even when they were several steps away from him, he would state that he could smell them.
 Any clothes he wore while having sexual contact with women would be discarded thereafter.
 After having sexual intercourse with a consort, he would have to take a day to recuperate.
 He also disliked seeing human hair, and his servants had to either wear turbans or hats so that their hairs would not be exposed.

-Emperor Xuan wrote 15 volumes of literary works and 36 volumes of commentary on Buddhist sutras.
+Emperor Xuan wrote 15 scrolls' worth of literary works and 36 scrolls of commentary on Buddhist sutras.